OpenFlutter/tobias/README.md

 }
 ```

-If you have to override these two functions,make sure you have called the `super`:
+If you have to override these two functions, make sure you have called the `super`:
 ```objective-c

 - (BOOL)application:(UIApplication *)application openURL:(NSURL *)url sourceApplication:(NSString *)sourceApplication annotation:(id)annotation {